ositaka/design-code-tips-v2/src/pages/design/2022-03-24-this-is-my-test.md

 ---
 templateKey: design-post
-title: This is my test
+title: Post example in "Design"
 date: 2022-03-24T19:28:37.629Z
-description: I hope this it will work
 featuredpost: false
-featuredimage: /media/apple-touch-icon.png
+featuredimage: /media/products-grid1.jpg
+description: This is just a placeholder post
+tags:
+  - placeholder
 link: /#test
-tags:
-  - teste
 ---

-This is my body
+More content to be added on this section soon.